-Eureka Springs has well-preserved Victorian-era buildings, so your fishing trip will feel like traveling back in time.
-But, that’s not all!
+Eureka Springs has well-preserved Victorian-era buildings, so your family fishing vacation will feel like traveling back in time.
+But, that’s just the beginning!
 There are many walking trails, mountain bike routes, air zip lines, and picnic spots around the city.
-The outdoors culminate in excellent fishing for Trout.
+The outdoors culminate in excellent Trout fishing.
 The White River below the Beaver Lake Dam offers good fishing for kids.

 Targets: California Sheephead, White Seabass, Halibut, Mahi Mahi, Sharks, Rock Cod

-San Diego is the hub for hip anglers.
+San Diego is the hub of hip anglers.
 You can enjoy the sunrise on Coronado Beach, then fish for California Sheephead, White Seabass, and Halibut around Point Loma and La Jolla Cove.
-And that’s for starters only.
-If you head offshore, you can grab Mahi, Tuna, or even Marlin (though you should try this only if your children are in their twenties or older).
+And that’s just to get you started.
+If you head offshore, you can grab Mahi Mahi, Tuna, and even Marlin (though you should try this only if your children are in their twenties or older).
 The fishing is solid year-round, with fishing in the summer months being on fire, both inshore and far out into the ocean.

 Targets: Rainbow Trout, Smallmouth Bass, Yellow Perch, Walleye

 The Bear Creek Lake will let you unplug and fish for Rainbow Trout, Smallmouth Bass, Yellow Perch, Tiger Muskie, and Walleye.
-Start the day with some horse riding or archery, swim in the lake (from Memorial to Labor Day only), and then head out on the water for some fun fishing.
-Follow the 1.3 mile-long Fisherman’s Trail for nice scenery and access to good fishing spots.
-You should buy a fishing license ahead, in one of the nearby sporting facilities.
+Start the day with some horse riding or archery, swim in the lake (from Memorial to Labor Day only), and then hit the water for some fun fishing.
+Follow the 1.3-mile-long Fisherman’s Trail for nice scenery and access to good fishing spots.
+You should buy a fishing license before you start in one of the nearby sporting facilities.